aclai-lab/SoleData.jl/docs/src/index.md

 ```

-now the variable `mfd` holds a `MultiFrameDataset` and all of its modalities can be
+Now `mfd` holds a `MultiFrameDataset` and all of its modalities can be
 conveniently iterated as elements of a `Vector`:

 ```julia-repl